 Vegan Gingerbread Cake from Hello Glow

 Why We Love It: Think you can’t enjoy gingerbread past December 25th?
 Think again, my friends.
-While the blend of nutmeg, cinnamon, ginger, and cloves gives off distinctively cozy Christmas vibes, you have my permission to bake this cake all winter long.
+While the blend of nutmeg, cinnamon, ginger, and cloves gives off cozy Christmas vibes, you have my permission to bake this cake all winter long.
 It’s spicy, soft, fluffy, and of course moist (as all the best cakes are).
 Plus, it’s totally dairy-free, so there’s nothing stopping you from having another slice.

 Vegan and Gluten-Free Chocolate Cheesecake from Minimalist Baker

 Why We Love It: When it comes to healthy New Year’s Eve recipes, this dessert takes the literal cake.
 While the name alone usually calls to mind the towering wedges served up at The Cheesecake Factory, this recipe couldn’t be farther from that.
 The cheesecake-like chocolate filling is made by blending up raw cashews and coconut cream.
 It’s a vegan twist that’s nonetheless chocolatey, decadent, and a total dream.

 Hero Ingredient: While the recipe calls the raspberry sauce optional, New Year’s Eve only comes around once a year.
 It’s time to pull out all the stops—this sauce included.